AXA launches "Free Double Post-Vaccination Protection" Programme

-HONG KONG SAR - Media OutReach - 12 April 2021 - AXA Hong Kong and Macau ("AXA") launches the "Free Double Post-Vaccination Protection" Programme ("Programme") to provide free protection to customers against adverse event following immunisation ("AEFI").
+HONG KONG, April 12, 2021 /PRNewswire/ -- AXA Hong Kong and Macau ("AXA") launches the "Free Double Post-Vaccination Protection" Programme ("Programme") to provide free protection to customers against adverse event following immunisation ("AEFI").
 From 1 April to 30 June 2021, eligible customers[1] will be offered additional hospital cash benefit with no prior registration required.
 This Programme applies to all COVID-19 vaccines approved by local health authorities in Hong Kong or Macau.

 The hospital cash benefit of the Programme: